 Originally from Ohio, Tamar Frankiel has lived the last several decades in Los Angeles, where she and her husband raised their five children.
 After completing her PhD at the University of Chicago Divinity School, she taught in various universities.
 In 2002 she joined the faculty of a Jewish seminary and graduate school — the Academy for Jewish Religion California — to help educate rabbis, cantors, chaplains, and other community professionals.
-She served in the administration there for many years, and now continues on the faculty.
-She represents the Academy as an active participant in Jewish interfaith dialogue, including a recently launched initiative of academic dialogue with representatives of the Latter-Day Saints (Mormons).
+She served in the faculty and administration there for many years, including as President, and now continues to represent the Academy as an active participant in academic interfaith dialogue with representatives of the Church of Latter-Day Saints.

 Selected recent articles by Tamar:

 “In Recovery from Moral Trauma,” Huffington Post, November 2016.

 “Pornography and Power,” Huffington Post, December 2015.